hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250605107v1-cl-isr-a-contrastive-learning-and-implicit-stance-reasoning-framewor.md

 ---
 layout: default
-title: CL-ISR: A Contrastive Learning and Implicit Stance Reasoning Framework for Misleading Text Detection on Social Media
+title: "CL-ISR: A Contrastive Learning and Implicit Stance Reasoning Framework for Misleading Text Detection on Social Media"
 ---

 # CL-ISR: A Contrastive Learning and Implicit Stance Reasoning Framework for Misleading Text Detection on Social Media